jump-dev/JuMP.jl/docs/src/developers/style.md

 ### Use of underscores within names

-The Julia style guide recommends avoiding underscores "when readable", for example, `haskey`, `isequal`, `remotecall`, and `remotecall_fetch`.
-This convention creates the potential for unnecessary bikeshedding and also forces the user to recall the presence/absence of an underscore, e.g., "was that argument named `basename` or `base_name`?".
+The Julia style guide recommends avoiding underscores "when readable," for example, `haskey`, `isequal`, `remotecall`, and `remotecall_fetch`.
+This convention creates the potential for unnecessary bikeshedding and also forces the user to recall the presence/absence of an underscore, for example, "was that argument named `basename` or `base_name`?".
 For consistency, *always use underscores* in variable names and function names to separate words.